Check our our companion website

-An English trained artist known at "Professor Nichols" or J.W.
-Nichols, he emigrated to St. John's from his home in Leeds, Yorkshire to become Art Master at the Methodist College.
-He left that position to create and run the St. John's School of Art which was known for:
+Joseph left his position at the Methodist College to create and run the St. John's School of Art which was known for:

 Daily News - St. John's, Feb 8, 1966